The mortgage landscape has changed a ton over the past several years.

 In the past, this wasn’t the case, with mortgage rates very high, and then in a downward trend for many years since.

-But that march downward seems to have come to an end, and that means far fewer refinances, and slower prepayment speeds.
+But that march downward seems to have come to an end, and could in fact reverse course, which will equate to slower prepayment speeds and far fewer refinances.

-Most People Keep Their Homes for Six Years
+Most People Keep Their Homes for Six to 10 Years

 Take a look at this chart from the National Association of Realtors Profile of Home Buyers and Sellers.

 The median tenure for a home seller over the past two decades has been just six years.
-I guess forever homes are only for pets.
+I guess forever homes are a thing of the past.

 As you can see, tenure increased after the mortgage crisis, mainly because underwater mortgagors had no choice but to wait it out.